liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-customized-pages.md

 ## Overview

-Customized files are out of the box SharePoint files that aren't modified by a user.
+Customized files are out of the box SharePoint files not modified by a user.
 A common example is using a tool like SharePoint Designer to open a site and modify the default.aspx file of a site.
 During migration, these pages are reverted to their uncustomized state.

 Any file modified by the SharePoint System Account is excluded from the scan report.